mackelab/sourcerer/README.md

 ## Running TM, IK, SLCP, GM or SIR, Lotka-Volterra tasks:
 `hydra` is used for configuration management and command line interface.

-You can run all benchmark either via the commandline or interactively (with VSCode cells or Jupyter notebooks) using the `benchmark_simulator_script`.
+You can run all benchmark tasks either from the command line or interactively (with VSCode cells or Jupyter notebooks) using the `benchmark_simulator_script`.

-To run the interactively, overwrite the `local_overrides` list with your desired configuration.
+To run them interactively, overwrite the `local_overrides` list with your desired configuration.

-Alternatively, launch the script in the command line: `python3 benchmark_simulator_script.py simulator=two_moons` (as an example, the `two_moons` task is selected here).
+Alternatively, you can run the script from the command line: `python3 benchmark_simulator_script.py simulator=two_moons` (as an example, the `two_moons` task is selected here).

 By default, results will be saved in `results_sourcerer`.